pgpavlides/php_garden/README.md

 echo $string3;
 ```

+#### 👉 Nowdoc:
-- **Nowdoc**: Similar to single-quoted strings, nowdoc syntax does not process escape sequences or variables.
+Similar to single-quoted strings, nowdoc syntax does not process escape sequences or variables.

 String manipulation and functions are an essential part of PHP programming.
 Some common string functions include: